deepaklearner/sample_cypher/Optimization/README.md

 Tell me how to do this using pandas dataframe in an optimized manner.
 I have lot of data, so i want to optimize my code.

 i dont want data type category for entitle_name and description

+3.1
+I am fetching below columns namely: entitlementName, targetSystem, owner1, owner2, owner3 from mysql edw database.

+Then using the keys (targetSystem, entitlementName) fetching same data from neo4j.

+Then comparing both to find the new and removed owners.
+Then update the data in neo4j accordingly.
+If the data is not present in neo4j, write a report for missing owners and inactive owners.
+Tell me how to do this using pandas dataframe in an optimized manner.
+I have lot of data, so i want to optimize my code.